Select Page

 Survey teams visited over 12,000 households, interviewed participants, and provided HIV counseling and testing.

-ICAP will be providing technical support for implementation of a new CAMPHIA in 2024.
-Details are forthcoming.
+ICAP will be providing technical support for implementation of a new CAMPHIA in 2024, with the survey aiming to reach 25,000 households across all regions of the country.
+More details are forthcoming.

 Cameroon